The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 More about our houses in the Thirties

-There is a house in St Helen’s Lane also built in the Twenties from the same plans as Hollycroft but it has not been altered at all and remains exactly as Hollycroft was in the Thirties when we lived there.
-The original Hollycroft (similar to the house in St Helen’s lane ) had double gables and has been extended on the right as you look at it where previously we had two separate garages – one stone and one wood separated from the side of the house and the kitchen by a yard.
+With regard to our main house, Hollycroft in Adel Leeds, there is a house nearby in St Helen’s Lane, Adel also built in the late Twenties from the same plans as Hollycroft, but it has not been altered at all and remains exactly as Hollycroft was in the Thirties.
+Hollycroft has been extended on the right as you look at it where previously we had two separate garages – one stone and one wood separated from the side of the house and the kitchen by a yard.
 Also there is now an additional conservatory from the lounge in the centre front.
-The lower half of the garden, previously a rose garden, has been sold and now contains another quite substantial L-shaped detached house bounded by The Drive and Hollycroft Court road.

-Hollycroft was quite a large detached house with a big garden and adjoining wood.
+lower half of the garden, previously a rose garden, has been sold and now contains another quite substantial L-shaped detached house bounded by The Drive and Hollycroft Court road. was quite a large detached house with a big garden and adjoining wood.
 My parents eventually purchased the adjoining wood so it would not be built on.
 It was a great place to play as children.
 The road labelled Hollycroft Court was the original drive trough the wood at the side of the house.
 The road was built by Jack Walker, Lil’s brother, when he returned from Canada and needed a job.
 The land now has a number of flats built on it.

 I suspect the original accommodation in the original Hollycroft was above average for the time but would be regarded as modest today.
 There were three large downstairs rooms – kitchen (with a walk-in pantry), central lounge with French windows opening onto the garden and a large dining room, hall and small cloakroom for coats only.
 Upstairs there were four bedrooms (two with washbasins), one bathroom and a separate toilet – there was a second outside toilet downstairs next to the coal house.
 During the Thirties a large extra bedroom (for Douglas) and large hall were added to the ground floor at the back of the house.
 Ivy and Daisy shared one of the front upstairs bedrooms.
 Hollycroft seemed to be quite a distance from the centre of Leeds – it was, I believe, some 5 miles out of the city centre.